Data Security¶

 By enabling Session Replay, sensitive elements can be automatically masked, preventing them from being recorded by the RUM SDK.

-To enable your privacy settings, set defaultPrivacyLevel
+To enable your privacy settings, set the defaultPrivacyLevel

 to mask-user-input